aep-dev/terraform-provider-openapi/README.md

 This terraform provider aims to minimise as much as possible the efforts needed from service providers to create and maintain custom terraform providers.
-This provider uses terraform as the engine that will orchestrate and manage the cycle of the resources and depends on a swagger file (hosted on a remote endpoint) to successfully configure itself dynamically at runtime.
+This provider uses terraform as the engine that will orchestrate and manage the cycle of the resources and depends on an OpenAPI document (hosted on a remote endpoint) to successfully configure itself dynamically at runtime.

 <center>
     <table cellspacing="0" cellpadding="0" style="width:100%; border: none;">